phpbb/mpv/README.md

 ## Patches

 Do you have an improvement?
 Did you fix a bug?
 Fork our GitHub repo, make your changes in a separate branch and send a pull request.

+## Bugs

+If you found a bug, and you are unable to fix it yourself, please report it at the MODteam tools bugtracker at phpBB.com: http://www.phpbb.com/bugs/modteamtools/